Definition

 Practical applications

-- Consolidate photos from multiple drives
+- Consolidating photos from multiple drives

-- Organize photos before importing into Lightroom
+- Preparing photos before Lightroom import

 Normalization happens first.
 Organization inside applications happens second.